systemetric/robocon-website/README.md

 titleText: RoboCon
 footer: © Hills Road Sixth Form College | Don't Walk.
 Do The Robot!
 ---
-> # *RoboCon Finals are happening now!
-We're in Hills Road 6th Form College on Wednesday and Thursday (12th and 13th April) to play your robots off against each other...
-See you there and may the best robot win!*

 <p>
 RoboCon is a free and accessible robotics competition aimed at GCSE students run by the Robotics Society at Hills Road Sixth Form College.